RandomDSdevel/ideas-for-a-new-language/old-bits/thoughts-and-suggestions-on-grammar-and-syntax.md

 #### Notes

-For reference, the "big arrow" notation is (the following is (hopefully valid) ES6):
+For reference, the "big arrow" notation is (the following is&thinsp;—&thinsp;hopefully valid&thinsp;—&thinsp;ES6):

   ```javascript
   let add10 = (a) => a + 10;